My Mama, Part 4 — Esther LeBaron McDonald de Spencer

 Among Mormon fundamentalists, the practice of birth control was a mortal sin.
 So altogether, Grandma bore Grandpa thirteen children, and Aunt Onie bore him six — before she left him.
 (More on that later.)

 I’ll leave you to a guesstimate of how many adults, children, and babies in diapers were housed altogether, under one roof, before Grandfather could finally afford to buy a separate “roof” for his second family!

-Continued in: “My Memoirs Backstory: My Mama, Esther LeBaron Spencer de McDonald, Pt 5”
+Continued in: “My Memoir: My Mama, Esther LeBaron McDonald de Spencer, My Mama, Pt 5”